 The Public Services Forestry Division is responsible for maintaining City trees (a tree located in the City's right of way, in a City Park, or on City owned property).
 The City's right of way area is normally the grassy area between a sidewalk and the street or, on the streets that have a boulevard, in the middle of the street.
 Some of the issues addressed by Kalamazoo's Forestry Division include broken or hanging limbs, fallen limbs, dead or dying trees, trimming near streets and sidewalks, and planting new trees throughout the city.
+You can report an issue related to city trees online here.

 Brush and leaves